NuGet/Home/designs/UserWideConfiguration-AdditionalExtensibilityFolders.md

 Cons:

-* Arguably not as intuitive as the first proposal, but it doesn't suffer from the same potential issues with unexpected configuration files.
+* Arguably not as intuitive as some other proposals, but it doesn't suffer from the same potential issues with unexpected configuration files.
 Given the difficulty one could have identifying which config brings in what source or fallback folder.
 The trade off might be good enough.

 Worth to mention that while there have been instances of additional configs in the current user wide directory, it's impossible for us to determine the exact indicidence.
 We are likely talking about very few customers.

 ### Reading and writing priority

-In both solutions the reading and writing priority proposal is the same.

 Say we have 1 solution configuration file and 2 user-wide configuration files.